cloverinteractive/dotfiles/README.md

 docker run --rm -it dotfiles # This will put you in the containers command prompt
 ```

-Once in the container you'll have your current branch of dotfiles installed, if you are trying to test something in particular that requires you
+Once in the container you'll have your current branch of dotfiles installed, if you need to install anything the test user in the container has `sudo.
-to install anything the test user has `sudo` and you can install anything you need.
-We try to keep both the `Containerfile` and `Dockerfile` pretty
-light, only installing the bare minimum and anything else that's needed and not readily available in the container's distro package manager; the idea
+We try to keep both the `Containerfile` and `Dockerfile` pretty light, only installing the bare minimum and anything else that's needed and not readily
-is not to not add too many dependencies to the `Containerfile` and `Dockerfile` to ensure fast build times.
+available in the container's distro package manager; the idea is to not add too many dependencies in order to ensure fast build times.

-As you can see podman's CLI is compatible with docker's, we recommend podman over docker for two main reaons:
+As you can see podman's CLI is compatible with docker's, we recommend podman over docker for two main reasons:

 1. it's daemonless
 1. it's rootles